Instructor: Dr. Jon Holtzman

 Campus Observatory

-You must visit the campus observatory twice during the semester: one during
+You must visit the campus observatory twice during the semester: once during

-the first half (before October 15) and one during the second half.
+the first half (before October 16) and once during the second half.

-The observatory will probably be open on Mondays and Thursday from 9-10
+The observatory will be open on Monday and Wednesday from 9-10

 PM; additional information or changes will be given in class.
-There will
+It is

-be a TA present (not necessarily one of the TAs for our particular class
+There will be a TA present (not necessarily one of the TAs for our

-section), who you will have verify what objects you have looked at.
+particular class section), who you will have verify what objects you have

 that the TA is showing.
 You should then hand in a written description

-we would like you to look up information about each object and write
+we want you to look up information about each object and write

 it down along with your object description.